McDibbs: Founding

-Other comments on what made McDibbs unique:

 Closing

 David Peele decided to close McDibbs in 1992 in the interest of his family.

 Influence and legacy

 Area businesses regard McDibbs atmosphere as the model for a successful music environment.
 In a dispute regarding area music establishments, The Mountain XPress printed this statement.

 It [The Grey Eagle] was started with an attempt to create a McDibbs type of ambiance for the customers – both old and young.
 The first lessees, Edd and Lee Ann Knopka, ran a clean place with a friendly, receptive atmostphere, [hosting] a number of charitable events for the community, as we had requested of them.

 The legacy of McDibbs' model is shown through the rise in the popularity of the Non-Smoking Bar in the Asheville area.
 Most notably emulating this model is The Orange Peel, The Grey Eagle, and Jack of The Wood.
 In November 2008 another music venue opened, using this model.
 White Horse Black Mountain www.whitehorseblackmountain.com, owned by Bob Hinkle www.bobhinkle.com, who was the former manager of Harry Chapin, Tom Chapin, the J. Geils Band, Etta James, Manfred Mann, Kenny Rogers, and Dottie West.

 In 2011, McDibbs' founder David Peele and Don Talley (who operates a local music website called The Black Mountain Music Scene) launched a new concert series to honor the "listening room" legacy of McDibbs.
 The new series is called McDibbs Reunion and features past McDibbs performers.

 Always an innovator, David Peele added a new twist to the new concert series.
 Past performers and McDibbs audience members play a role in creating the new series and are invited to create their own "reunion" events to celebrate the memory of McDibbs.